Please use the links below to access the procedures for Student Accessibility Services (SAS).

 Disability Discrimination Grievance ProcedureClick to Open

 Roger Williams University, including its School of Law, (“University”) has adopted this grievance procedure to assist in facilitating resolution of complaints alleging disability discrimination in violation of Section 504 of the Rehabilitation Act of 1973 (“Section 504”).
-The University has designated Richard Hale, Chief of Staff, (the “Coordinator”) to coordinate its efforts to comply with Section 504.
-The contact information for the Coordinator is as follows: Assistant Vice President, Lisa Landreman, Roger Williams University, Center for Student Development, One Old Ferry Road, Bristol, RI 02809, Telephone: 401-254-3032.
+The University has designated Lisa Landreman, Assistant Vice President and Dean of Student Life, (the “Coordinator”) to coordinate its efforts to comply with Section 504.
+The contact information for the Coordinator is as follows: Assistant Vice President and Dean of Student Life, Lisa Landreman, Roger Williams University, Center for Student Development, One Old Ferry Road, Bristol, RI 02809, Telephone: 401-254-3042.

-An individual with a concern relating to his or her disability should first discuss the matter orally with the appropriate responsible department listed below that will attempt to resolve the individual’s concern.
+An individual with a concern relating to their disability should first discuss the matter orally with the appropriate responsible department listed below that will attempt to resolve the individual’s concern.

 - Roger Williams University students should consult with Student Accessibility Services.